 This Portable Water Filtration System Is a Hiking Must-Have

-The LifeStraw weighs just two ounces, fits in your pocket, and is the perfect portable water filtration system for emergencies.
-Plus, two-packs are 50% off right now for Prime Day.
+The LifeStraw weighs just 2 ounces, fits in your pocket, and is the perfect portable water filtration system for emergencies.

-Should I get one?: Absolutely.
-Right now for Prime Day, a two-pack is just $20 (down from $40), and it's worth every penny in peace of mind should you wander off the trail hiking or accidentally run out of water far from civilization.
+Should I get one?
+Absolutely.
+Right now it costs just around $15 to purchase, and it's worth every penny in peace of mind should you wander off the trail hiking or accidentally run out of water far from civilization.
 It's an easy thing to store in your car, your camping kit, or even your bug-out bag.

 Pro-tip: You'll know your LifeStraw needs a filter replacement when you can no longer suck water through the straw.

 For a few extra bucks, you can get LifeStraw's updated Peak Series personal water filter.

 What's the difference?
 Beyond the minor price difference, the Peak Series straw is updated for a slightly better backcountry experience.
 It has a grippier design, plus the filter has a better flow rate and is less likely to get clogged.
 It's also a bit more durable and infinitely more versatile; you can still sip straight from a lake or stream, but you can also attach it to most water bottles or to a gravity hose.